WasmEdge/WasmEdge/docs/book/en/src/features/comparison.md

 | Ease of use                   | OK    | Great                                         | Great                 | OK            |
 | Manageability                 | Poor  | Poor                                          | Great                 | Great         |

-**Q: What's the difference between WebAssembly and eBPF?**
+## What's the difference between WebAssembly and eBPF?

-A: eBPF is the bytecode format for a Linux kernel space VM that is suitable for network or security related tasks.
+`eBPF` is the bytecode format for a Linux kernel space VM that is suitable for network or security related tasks.
 WebAssembly is the bytecode format for a user space VM that is suited for business applications.
-[See details here](https://medium.com/codex/ebpf-and-webassembly-whose-vm-reigns-supreme-c2861ce08f89)
+[See details here](https://medium.com/codex/ebpf-and-webassembly-whose-vm-reigns-supreme-c2861ce08f89).